brianmcananey/VSCode_Project3/README.md

 - **Purpose of the website?**

-    Provide a diverse and unbiased collections of restuarnt reviews to help people decide where to go.
+    Provide a diverse and unbiased collections of restuarant reviews to help people decide where to go.

 - **Target audience?**